 During the sale process we are able to assist with the enquiries by preparing a sales pack.
 This includes detail on the service charges and any rent charges.
 A fee is payable, which is shown in our schedule of additional management fees.

-Once a sales has completed, the buyer's solicitor should serve Curo with a Notice of Transfer.
+Once a sale has completed, the buyer's solicitor should serve Curo with a Notice of Transfer.
 This states the parties involved, and the date of completion.
 On receipt of this, we close down the vendor’s account, and open one for the buyer.

 For independent homeowner advice: https://www.lease-advice.org